Haixing-Hu/js-common-logging/README.md

 [@haixing_hu/logging] is a JavaScript library that provides powerful logging capabilities through decorators for class methods and properties.
-This library is designed to seamlessly integrate with Vue.js class components, offering an elegant solution for handling logging in your JavaScript projects.
+This library is designed to seamlessly integrate with [Vue.js class components], offering an elegant solution for handling logging in your JavaScript projects.

 ## Installation